 Developing Asia, backbone of global economic growth

-Bhutan is just one of the emerging economies in Asia that is driving global growth, according to the Asian Development Outlook 2017.
+Bhutan is just one of the emerging economies in Asia that is driving global growth, according to the ADO 2017.
 Developing countries in Asia are currently contributing 60% of all economic growth generated worldwide, according to the report.

 Developing countries in Asia have performed well even as recovery in the major industrial economies remained weak.
 The report forecasts 5.7% growth for developing countries in Asia in 2017 and 2018.

 Asia’s powerhouse economies are leading the way.
 In 2017, the People’s Republic of China is expected to grow 6.5% and India 7.4% with expansion being driven by external demand, rebounding commodity prices, and domestic reforms.

 Most of Southeast Asia’s economies can also expect buoyant growth.
 With favorable weather benefiting agriculture and exports rising at major industrial economies, average growth in this subregion will accelerate to 4.8% in 2017 and 5.0% in 2018.Stay up to date Subscribe to our newsletter and get the latest issues, news, events, jobs and data in your e-mail inbox.